traefik/traefik/docs/content/providers/kubernetes-ingress.md

 _Optional, Default: ""_

-Published Kubernetes Service to copy status from.
+The Kubernetes service to copy status from.
+When using third parties tools like External-DNS, this option can be used to copy the service `loadbalancer.status` (containing the service's endpoints IPs) to the ingresses.

 Format: `namespace/servicename`.

 ```yaml tab="File (YAML)"